Umasangavi/Thyroid_Disorder_Prediction/README.md

 -Model evaluation done by classification and report was saved to .pkl file

 Model Saving

-- we will save our models  so that we can use them for prediction purpose.
+-we will save our models  so that we can use them for prediction purpose.

 Cloud Setup

 -Here We will do cloud setup for model deployment.
 Here we also create our flask app and user interface and integrate our model with flask app and UI